Moduli spaces of semiorthogonal decompositions in families: Abstract

 \section{Abstract}

+To a smooth and proper morphism~$\cX\to U$ with quasicompact semiseparated target we associate a sheaf in the \'etale topology, which takes an affine $U$-scheme $V$ to the set of $V$-linear semiorthogonal decompositions (of fixed length) of the category $\Perf \cX_{V}$.
+We use Artin's criterion to prove that, when $U$ is excellent, this is in fact an algebraic space which is moreover \'etale (though in general non-quasicompact and non-separated) over $U$.
+We moreover generalise the construction of the sheaf to families of geometric noncommutative schemes in the sense of Orlov.
+We also define a subfunctor classifying nontrivial semiorthogonal decompositions, and conjecture it is an open and closed subspace.

-For a smooth projective family of schemes we prove that a semiorthogonal decomposition of the bounded derived category of coherent sheaves of the fiber of a point uniquely deforms over an \'etale neighborhood of the point.
-We do this using a comparison theorem between semiorthogonal decompositions and decomposition triangles of the structure sheaf of the diagonal.
-We then apply to the latter a deformation theory for morphisms with a fixed lift of the target, which is developed in the appendix.
+Along the way, we prove that for a smooth and proper family of schemes, a semiorthogonal decomposition of the bounded derived category of coherent sheaves of a fibre uniquely deforms over an \'etale neighbourhood of the point.

-Using this as a key ingredient we introduce a moduli space which classifies semiorthogonal decompositions of the category of perfect complexes of a smooth projective family.
-We show that this is an \'etale algebraic space over the base scheme of the family, which can be non-quasicompact and non-separated.
-This is done using Artin's criterion for a functor to be an \'etale algebraic space over the base.

-We generalize this to families of geometric noncommutative schemes in the sense of Orlov.
-We also define the open subspace classifying non-trivial semiorthogonal decompositions only, which is used in a companion paper to study indecomposability of derived categories in various examples.

 {

 }